ggongjae/ggongjae/README.md

 #  🔥 Let bravery be thy choice, but not bravado 🔥

-"I don't envision this study becoming my main source of income; rather, I yearn for it to blossom into a cherished hobby.
+"I don't envision this study becoming my main source of income rather, I yearn for it to blossom into a cherished hobby.
 My goal is to immerse myself in it without the burden of stress, embracing it purely for the joy and fulfillment it brings."

 ![Hits](https://hits.seeyoufarm.com/api/count/incr/badge.svg?url=https%3A%2F%2Fgithub.com%2Fgjbae1212%2Fggongjae&count_bg=%2379C83D&title_bg=%23555555&icon=bloglovin.svg&icon_color=%23E7E7E7&title=hits&edge_flat=false)
  <br/>